casper-network/docs-archive/disclaimer.rst

 cryptocurrencies in general and the CLX in particular, including, but not limited to, those outlined hereinafter.

-- **Risks associated with CasperLabs Networks Ltd.’s experience**: the Recipient is aware that CasperLabs Networks Ltd and its affiliates constitute a start-up group of companies.
+- **Risks associated with CasperLabs Networks AG’s experience**: the Recipient is aware that CasperLabs Networks AG and its affiliates constitute a start-up group of companies.
 Inability of such companies to manage their affairs, including any failure to attract and retain appropriate personnel, could affect the completion and functionality of the CasperLabs blockchain.